ThePacific/adapter/README.md

 ```

 #### Attach Listeners
 For now , it supports to attach OnClickListener, OnLongClickListener, OnTouchListener, OnCheckedChangeListener to items.
-The Adapter level API:
-Here's the demo:
+At the Adapter level API, here's the demo:

 ```java
 adapter.addOnClickListener(R.layout.item, new View.OnClickListener() {
     @Override